Simon Dee: ITV

-Owing to a disagreement between Dee and the BBC over his huge salary demands, his contract was reviewed in 1969 and he left the Corporation.
-He was being paid £250 per show (equivalent to £ today) and claimed ITV were offering him £1,000.
+Owing to a disagreement between the BBC and Dee over his huge salary demands, his contract was reviewed in 1969 and he left the BBC.
+Dee was being paid £250 per show (equivalent to £ today) and claimed ITV were offering him £1,000.
 It is said that the BBC's Head of Light Entertainment Bill Cotton not only refused the pay rise that Dee demanded, but said that he would cut his wages by 20% "to test his loyalty".
-He was offered £100,000 for a two-year contract with the ITV contractor London Weekend Television and commenced a series with them in January 1970, broadcasting on Sunday evenings.
+He was offered £100,000 for a two-year contract with the ITV contractor London Weekend Television and commenced a new series, The Simon Dee Show, on Sunday evenings, beginning in January 1970.
 It proved a ratings disaster as it was broadcast late in the evening after David Frost's programme.
 This was coupled with the show only being part-networked, with Granada Television screening each edition a week later on a Saturday and Yorkshire Television not transmitting the show at all.